cloudflare/workers-docs/content/about/limits.md

 ## CPU/Execution Time Limit

 Most Workers requests consume less than a millisecond.
 It’s rare to find a normally operating Workers script that exceeds the CPU time limit.
-The 10ms the Free plan allows is enough runtime for most use cases, including application hosting.
+A Worker may consume up to 10ms on the free tier and 50ms on the Unlimited tier.
+The 10ms allowance on the Free plan is enough execution time for most use cases including application hosting.

 There is no limit on the real runtime for a Workers script.
 As long as the client that sent the request remains connected, the Workers script can continue processing, making subrequests, and setting timeouts on behalf of that request.
 When the client disconnects, all tasks associated with that client request are canceled.
 You can use [`event.waitUntil()`](/reference/apis/fetch-event/) to delay cancellation for another 30 seconds or until the promise passed to `waitUntil()` completes.